graalvm/workshops/native-image/reflection/index.md

 ## **STEP 1**: The Closed World Assumption

-Building standalone executable with the `nativ-image` tool that comes with GraalVM is a little different from building Java applications.
+Building standalone executable with the `native-image` tool that comes with GraalVM is a little different from building Java applications.
 Native Image makes use of what is known as the closed World assumption.

 All that the Closed World assumption which means is that all the bytecode in the application that can be called at